Content Addressable Memory Without Catastrophic Forgetting by Heteroassociation with a Fixed Scaffold: Tools and Quantification Metrics

-Recovery error is the error between the stored and the recovered pattern in a network.
-It quantifies how close the pattern recovered from the network is to the pattern originally stored in the network.
+We quantify the recovery error, i.e., the error between the stored pattern and the recovered pattern in the network, using Hamming distances.
+This recovery error is then used to quantitatively apply a recovery threshold to ascertain the capacity of the memory scaffold.

-The recovery error metric in Figure \ref{fig:mem_scaffold}b,c is the hamming distance between the recovered pattern and the true pattern, relative to the hamming distance between the initial noisy pattern and the true pattern, formally given by:

-The recovery error metrics used in Figure \ref{fig:arbitrary_patterns}b are hamming distances normalized to lie between zero and one, formally given by: